 This summary of a discussion among thought leaders in retina highlights the current challenges in managing wet age-related macular degeneration, including compliance issues and nonresponders, and provides insight into the anticipated impact of longer acting treatment options on the field at large.

-This certified CME activity is designed for ophthalmologists and retina specialists involved in the treatment and management of patients with retinal diseases.
+This certified CME activity is designed for ophthalmologists who treat patients with retinal diseases.

 This activity is supported by an unrestricted educational grant from Genentech, a member of the Roche Group.

 Upon completion of this activity, the participant should be able to:

 Evolve is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.